amgarrett09/SOA-vs-AOS/README.md

 1. CPUs are designed under the assumption that if you read from a location in memory, you're likely to also read from nearby locations.
 So, that nearby data gets pulled into really fast caches.
 If your data is compact, you will get a lot more cache hits, and keep your application fast.
 However, if data is spread out in memory (as it is in the more "object-oriented" AOS style), most reads are going to be cache misses, each one leading to a couple hundred stalled CPU cycles.

 2. Modern CPUs have SIMD registers (Single Instruction Multiple Data) which allow them to do operations on a bunch of values at once.
-SIMD is much more effectively if data is stored close to other data of the same type, as it is in the SOA approach.
+SIMD is much more effective if data is stored close to other data of the same type, as it is in the SOA approach.

 3. In the SOA style, because data is kept close together to other data of the same type, you also don't pollute your cache with a bunch of data you're not using, so cache reads are also more efficient.